 It is hard to describe how beautifully this 2-year course in Spiritual Direction has been crafted.
 Intuitively, Cathy and Gillian (the instructors) have created a course that takes into account best practices.
 They have built a relationship with each individual in the course, built community with the group, developed a rich curriculum, and invited and celebrated diversity; they have high and clear expectations while also allowing and inviting individual differences.
 Cathy and Gillian are creative, out-of-the-box thinkers; they are also supportive, loving, vulnerable, and open to change.

 The course is well designed while being flexible and responsive to the learners and topics and questions that arise.
 Some highlights for me have been:

-COMMUNITY: this year because of COVID, all of our gatherings have been on-line which is a much more difficult way to build community.
+COMMUNITY: this year because of COVID, most of our gatherings have been on-line which is a much more difficult way to build community.
 However, through two monthly meetings, individual pair meetings, an on-line format for comments and discussion the instructors have built a community of trust.